abhi3700/evm-playground/README.md

 ```

 #### 9. reason: 'cannot estimate gas; transaction may fail or may require manual gas limit' code: 'UNPREDICTABLE_GAS_LIMIT',
 * *Cause*: There is some kind of ERC20 token being transferred to the contract using a function e.g. `allocatePC` for SC: `crowdfunding-sc`.
 So, the caller doesn't have enough ERC20 token.
 Hence, it is throwing error.
-This happens in Diamond Standard based architecture.
+This happens in proxy based architecture including architecture like diamond standard, openzeppelin proxy pattern.
 * *Solution*: Mint PC to deployer & then interact with the contract's function - `allocatePC`
 > NOTE: `allocatePC` function accepts ERC20 token & then set some activity based on requirement.